France mourns sports stars killed in Argentina helicopter crash

 Amateur footage taken from the ground showed the two helicopters flying in tandem at low altitude when one appears to deviate into the path of the other.
 Both helicopters then plunge to the ground.

-A second video showed dozens of people rushing through the heavy undergrowth towards the helicopters' burning wreckage.
-The accident occurred around 5.15 p.m. local time (2015 GMT).
+A second video showed dozens of people rushing through the heavy undergrowth toward the helicopters' burning wreckage.
+The accident occurred around 5.15 p.m. local time (4.15 pm EDT).

 French President Francois Hollande paid tribute to the athletes he said had "made France shine".